cellog/ion-router/README.md

 /filter/SHOW_COMPLETED
 ```

-To do this, we'll need to add three items to the app:
+To do this, we'll need to add four items to the app:

  1. The router reducer, for storing routing state.
  2. A route definition, mapping url to state, and state to url
  3. The route definition within the app itself
+ 4. include redux-saga and react-redux, and pass in the sagaMiddleware and connect

 reducers/index.js:
 ```javascript